ibm-messaging/cp4i-mq-samples/01-tls/README.md

 In this case, the result is (formatted for readbility; your output may differ):
 ```
 NAME                                          PACKAGE   SOURCE                CHANNEL
 ...
-ibm-mq-v1.7-ibm-operator-catalog-openshift-marketplace    ibm-mq    ibm-operator-catalog  v1.7
+ibm-mq                                        ibm-mq    ibm-operator-catalog  v2.0
 ```

-See [Release history for IBM MQ Operator](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=openshift-release-history-mq-operator) for a list of MQ versions supported by each MQ Operator version.
+See [Version support for the IBM MQ Operator](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=operator-version-support-mq) for a list of MQ versions supported by this MQ Operator version.

 * License:

 ```
   license:
     accept: true
-    license: L-RJON-C7QG3S
+    license: L-RJON-CD3JKX
     use: NonProduction
 ```

 The license is correct for the MQ version.
-If you are installing a different MQ version, you'll find the correct license in [Licensing reference for mq.ibm.com/v1beta1](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=mqibmcomv1beta1-licensing-reference).
+If you are installing a different MQ version, you'll find the correct license in [Licensing reference for mq.ibm.com/v1beta1](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=mqibmcomv1beta1-licensing-reference).

 * MQSC statements: